pmlmodelling/NEMO3.6-FABM/README.rst

 ============================================================================
-Fork of NEMO 3.6 stable branch with modifcations for FABM and shelf systems.
+Fork of NEMO_ 3.6 stable branch with modifcations for FABM_ and shelf systems.
 ============================================================================

-You are on the shelf-enabled FABM branch `feat/fabm`.
+This master branch includes modifications for shelf systems and FABM_.

+The pure NEMO_-code without shelf and FABM modifications is in the ``feat/NEMO-svn`` branch.
+It should remain untouched in order to enable conflict-free syncing with the central NEMO repository.
+The current state is based on svn revision ``@6232``.

+Shelf-enabled code without the FABM coupler is in ``feat/shelf-enabled``.

 Compilation using ``makenemo``
 ==============================